 It is so hard to bring original ideas to the table, within all art forms, but especially with fantasy books.
 There are defined rules that should be followed, or fans of the genre might not even pick up the book, nevermind read it.

 The Final Empire (Book 1 of the trilogy) begins at a time when the Dark Lord has won.
 This is using the trope of a Dark Lord but there are many differences.

 So many fantasy stories with a Dark Lord-type character borrow heavily from Tolkien’s work, where there is a shadow falling on the world and it’s up to the heroes to stop the darkness falling.

-I think the second book is the best in the series.
-It’s just as exciting at the first, and it’s different in plot structure to the first book – and that’s rare!
+I think the second book, The Well of Ascension, is the best in the series.
+It’s just as exciting as the first, The Final Empire, and it’s different in plot structure to the first book – and that’s rare!

 The first book is a little like a heist story, but the second book is full of political strategy.
 I won’t go into any spoilers, but just know it works amazingly well.

-You may only be interested in this series right now, but if you want to keep reading book by Sanderson, don;t worry about running out of them!
+You may only be interested in this series right now, but if you want to keep reading book by Brandon Sanderson, don’t worry about running out of them!

 He currently three books into The Stormlight Archive which is going to be ten books in length, so there are lots of books to come and lots to look forward to.